legends2k/blog/content/note/site_customizations.md

 Things like footnote return link text can be configured directly in the site's `config.toml`.
 More such options are explained in the configuration page of Hugo's excellent documentation.
 When a fraction like is typed out ordinarily as `355/113`, it still shows up like 355/113, which is nice; it does it just with `<sup>` and `<sub>` tags, no CSS or MathJax.
 This is due to _Blackfriday_, the underlying markdown rendering engine.

 ## 6. Test and Deploy
-Running Hugo with `hugo server` serves the content on-the-fly at `localhost:1313` which can be configured.
-When the testing is done and all is well, the final run would be just `hugo` without any parameters, which would generate the content for the entire content inside the `public` directory which needs to be uploaded.
+Running Hugo with `hugo server` serves the content on-the-fly at `localhost:1313`; port can be changed.
+When the testing is done and all is well, the final run would be just `hugo` without any parameters; this generates the entire site tree inside the `public` directory which needs to be hosted.